bur/jeffers-air/src/pages/index.md

           style: style2
         description: A/C and heating systems are put to work in the Arizona heat year after year.
 Keeping your system maintained is a key prevention from costly repairs in the future.
-Schedule a tune-up service with our HVAC experts to ensure you don't have any unexpected emergencies later.
+Schedule a tune-up service with our A/C and heating experts to ensure you don't have any unexpected emergencies later.
       - title: New Installations
         icon:
           enabled: true